 We do commercial Cleanup & Dry out job quickly so you can get back to work.
 Call 888-651-2532

 From evaluation to completion, our experienced team is ready to handle all your restoration needs.

 Let AllStates Restoration remove the water and dry out your property so your operations will experience the very least possible amount of downtime.
 We’ll be on-site at your property location within an hour to an hour-and-a-half.
 If you prefer, we will dry out your property after hours and remove our drying equipment in the morning which gives you the opportunity to reopen.

 There are very tough protocols that need to be taken and implemented quickly when it comes to commercial water damage cleanup & restoration.
 Otherwise, your overall loss could be a lot higher than necessary.
 We have a proven track record since 2008 for effectively removing and drying water from businesses and saving wet items ranging from electronics to furniture, to essential paper documents and books.

 AllStates Restoration Services has the highest industry certifications in commercial Water Loss Management.
 Not only removing excess water, our IICRC-certified field technicians have the skills and equipment to dry out your facility (including substructure materials) completely back to pre-loss conditions.

 Our experienced technicians have used our state of the art drying equipment and procedures to restore hundreds of water damaged commercial buildings in New Jersey, New York, Pennsylvania and Connecticut since 2008.
-Our large inventory of the latest drying and dehumidification equipment includes water extractors, water pumps, commercial heaters and air-conditioners and dehumidifiers as well hydroxyl generators to remove odor and air scrubbers XXL dehumidifiers, which we use to dry out commercial buildings, large manufacturing facilities and high-rise buildings.
+Our large inventory of the latest drying and dehumidification equipment includes water extractors, water pumps, commercial heaters, air-conditioners and dehumidifiers, as well hydroxyl generators to remove odor and air scrubbers and XXL dehumidifiers, which we use to dry out commercial buildings, large manufacturing facilities, and high-rise buildings.